Nuremberg Toy Museum: Gockelreiterbrunnen (Rooster Rider Fountain)

 On the occasion of the inauguration of the museum in 1971, which incidentally marked the 500-year anniversary of Dürer’s birth, the Gockelreiterbrunnen (Rooster Rider Fountain), designed by Nuremberg artist, Michael Mathias Prechtl, was erected in front of the toy museum.
 The figure depicting a rooster rider is on top of a pipe rising up out of the fountain's washed-concrete basin.
 The colorfully painted ceramic figure, which is surrounded by iron bars, fits well into the location in two respects: not only is its shape reminiscent of a wooden toy referring to the function of the museum, but it also recalls Nuremberg as the city of toys.

 Exhibitions

 The collection, which contains around 87,000 objects, of which only about five percent are visible in the museum, spans the time from antiquity to the present.
-It focuses on the development of the toy over the past two hundred years.
+It focuses on the development of toys over the past two hundred years.
 The great majority of the toys are located in the museum depot, but can also be viewed on the museum's website, which gives an overview of the cultural history of the toy.
 Nuremberg's special role as a metropolis of toys in the industrial age becomes particularly apparent due to the local toy industry.